1nc1/Python-Web-Page/README.md

 # Python-Web-Page
-Clickable Prototype of Python's old documentation web page.
+Python's old documentation web page using only HTML/CSS.